 The SFS Program is offered and funded through the National Science Foundation (NSF) in collaboration with the Department of Homeland Security (DHS) and the Office of Personnel Management (OPM).
 The SFS program is a unique program designed to increase and strengthen the cadre of federal cybersecurity professionals that protect the U.S. government’s critical information infrastructure.
 This program provides scholarships to U.S. citizens or permanent residents that fully fund the typical costs during the study.
 After graduation, participants must fulfill a government service obligation for a period equivalent to the length of their scholarship.

-The scholarship program will cover in-state tuition for up to two years of study for B.S. or M.S. students, and three years of study for Ph.D. students.
+The scholarship program will cover in-state tuition for up to two years of study for Bachelor or Master students, and up to three years of study for Ph.D. students.
 Full benefits include:

 - Tuition and fees (excluding items such as meal plans, housing, or parking)